H3-gg/25th-Anniversary-Champioships/eng/Regulations_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championship_tournament.md

-# Regulations of the *Heroes of Might and Magic III XXV Anniversary Championship* tournament
+# Regulations of the *Heroes of Might and Magic III XXV Anniversary Championship by Lenovo Legion* tournament

 ## 1. Introduction

-1. *Heroes of Might and Magic III XXV Anniversary Championship* (hereinafter reffered to as the Championships) is a tournament played in Heroes of Might and Magic III with Horn of the Abyss addon (hereinafter referred to as Heroes III).
+1. *Heroes of Might and Magic III XXV Anniversary Championship by Lenovo Legion* (hereinafter reffered to as the Championships) is a tournament played in Heroes of Might and Magic III with Horn of the Abyss addon (hereinafter referred to as Heroes III).
 Purpose of the Championships is providing a playing field for players from different parts of the Heroes III community, therefore template pool is combined from various templates; and Heroes III community promotion in the internet.

 2. Championships are organised without any profit for Organizators.
 All rights to the Heroes III brand, logo and trademarks belong to Ubisoft Entertainment SA.